-Student Information on (Complete one form per st tudent.)
+Student Information (Complete one form per student.)

-Date: Student's Name (Prin nt)
+ne (Print)

-Current school the s student is zoned to attend.
+Current school the student is zoned to attend dName of School

-Name of School

-Grade for 2022-23 Student's Date of Birth (month/day/year) Age
+FBirth (month/day/year) Age

-Name of Custodial Parent or Guardian requesting transfer

-Home Address
+esting transfer

-Street City, Sta ate, ZIP
+Home AddressStreet City, State, ZIP

-Parent's/student's n nailing address if different than the above home address.
+Parent's/student's mailing address if differe

+Č

-Phone () E-Mail (if available)
+Mail (if available)

-Ι , am requesting th ne transfer of ,

-(Print - Name of Parent t/Legal Guardian) (Print - Studen nt's Legal Name) 1 1 7 6 11

-te following schools in the so child may receive one of my so • •

-blic lottery is conducted and th
+I, am reques sting the transfer of, (Print - Student's Legal Name)

+to attend one of the following schools in the school district that he/she is not currently zoned to attend.
+I fully

+my school choices if space is available in the grade level he/she is enrolled and the transfer approved by the school district.
+I understand that if this
-ed, I assume all costs and re

-from school as long g as my child remains in atte ndance at the approved sch nool.
+transfer is approved, I assume all costs from school as long as my child remains it and responsibilities related to the transportation of my child to and in attendance at the approved school.

+• a utonamee ut the upproved sensor
-Please list School C Choices for Transfer:

-Leroy Massey Elem nentary, Lyerly Elementary, M enlo Elementary, Summervil le Middle School:
+Please list School Choices for Transfer: Leroy Massey Elementary, Lyerly Elementary ary, Menlo Elementary, Summerville Middle School:

 1) 2)

+3) - /

 3)

-Parent/Guardian Sig gnature Date
+Parent/Guardian Signature Date